Nicotrz/DeadPenalties/README.md

 While playing, you can use:
 - **The colossus: A really resistant guy.
+But he won't hurt you a lot**
+    - Starting life points: 200
+    - Starting weapon: Fist

+- **The colossus: A really resistant guy.
 But he won't hurt you a lot** -Starting life points: 200
   -Starting weapon: Fist
 - **The Magu: The healer of the team**